Osa-H3VR/Silent-Sully/README.md

     - Turrets were SO ANNOYING (to the point I was actually thinking about scrapping them) till I randomly found out they have a weakpoint, its that lower part of the thingy they have on their side, its colored depending on the turret type.
 The hitbox is really small.
 Im almost 100% sure its even smaller that in Receivers turrets.

 - Endless mode:     (aka.
 "Game doesn't like you" mode)
-    - you start with more tokens to spend, gives a chance for a good start
     - only single health crate in supply points
     - 5 rotations, each with different combination of turrets and enemies
     - Patrols have lower chance to drop health
     - EVEN CRAZIER encryption combinations

-- Longer melee weapons now, not only enable you to save ammo, but now you can also safely knock over turrets with it.
     - add longer/better melee category in tools

 - Thumbnail pls?